fictionco/fiction/README.md

 ## Features

-- Post System - A CMS engine used to create all sort of dynamic extensions: blogs, eCommerce, portfolios, slider, forms
+- CMS/eCommerce Dashboard - A CMS engine used to create all sort of dynamic extensions: blogs, eCommerce, portfolios, slider, forms
-- Themes System - Use themes to get up in running in minutes instead of days or months.
+- Themes - Use themes to get up in running in minutes instead of days or months.
 - Plugins - Drop-in plugins that do all the installation and config automatically.
 Just add to `dependencies`.
 - MEVN Stack - Vue, Node, MongoDB
 - Tons more: